flutter/flutter/engine/src/flutter/tools/engine_tool/README.md

 The tool has the following commands.

 * `help` - Prints helpful information about commands and usage.
+* `format` - Formats files in the engine tree using various off-the-shelf formatters.
 * `query builds` - Lists the CI builds described under `ci/builders` that the host platform is capable of executing.